-1.10.
-The objective of this Safety Guide is to provide operating organizations that generate and manage radioactive waste, as well as regulatory bodies and government bodies, with recommendations on how to meet the requirements for the predisposal management of radioactive waste generated at nuclear power plants and research reactors (including material from subcritical or critical assemblies when declared as waste).
+1.11.
+The objective of this Safety Guide is to provide operating organizations that generate and manage radioactive waste (including spent nuclear fuel declared as waste and high level radioactive waste), as well as regulatory bodies and government bodies, with recommendations on how to meet the requirements for the predisposal management of radioactive waste generated at nuclear fuel cycle facilities, excluding nuclear power plants, research reactors and facilities for the mining or processing of uranium ores or thorium ores.
+The waste may be managed either within larger nuclear fuel cycle facilities or at separate, dedicated waste management facilities, including centralized waste management facilities.